 The increased general awareness of the need to address disproportionate risk in people of color communities extends to toxic chemical use and the adverse effects that pesticides have caused among people with preexisting or underlying conditions of respiratory illness, like asthma, and immune system diseases.
 Given that these health conditions are elevated in people of color communities, a failure to remove toxic pesticides from NYC parks is a failure to address systemic racism.

-Adding to this is the fact that there are clear disparities of risk from the Covid-19 virus, which have been documented as disproportionately affecting people of color with effects that cause the same adverse health outcomes as pesticides breathing problems and immune system effects.
-The reality of disproportionate impact of Covid-19 among people of color, coupled with elevated exposure to pesticides, which exacerbate the very same adverse health conditions as the virus, is alarming, systemically racist, and requires immediate
+Adding to this is the fact that there are clear disparities of risk from the Covid-19 virus, which have been documented as disproportionately affecting people of color with effects that cause the same adverse health outcomes as pesticides-breathing problems and immune system effects.

+The reality of disproportionate impact of Covid-19 among people of color, coupled with elevated exposure to pesticides, which exacerbate the very same adverse health conditions as the virus, is alarming, systemically racist, and requires immediate action.
 The good news is that we have an opportunity to take action now and eliminate an exposure pattern to hazardous pesticides that disproportionately affects people of color.
-We can have beautiful parks and playing fields with organic land management practices and without the use of toxic pesticides, so why wouldn't we eliminate this disparity immediately.
+Beyond Pesticides, with communities across the country, has demonstrated that we can have beautiful parks and playing fields with organic land management practices and without the use of toxic pesticides, so why wouldn't we eliminate this disparity immediately.
 The time is now.